shravanv90/sbagpt/README.md

    - cd sbagpt

 2. Install Python dependencies:

-   -pip install -r requirements.txt
+   - pip install -r requirements.txt

 3. Get your OpenAI API key from the [OpenAI website](https://www.openai.com/).
 You'll need to create an account and follow their instructions to generate an API key.

 4. Run the application:

-   -streamlit run app.py
+   - streamlit run app.py

 5. The Streamlit app should now be running on your local machine.
 You'll see an URL in your terminal (usually `http://localhost:8501`), open that URL in your browser to use the application.